microsoft/StudentsAtBuild/README.md

 ### Minecraft Education

--You can find more details of [Minecraft education](https://education.minecraft.net/) -Install [Minecraft Education](https://education.minecraft.net/get-started/)
+-You can find more details of [Minecraft: Education Edition](https://education.minecraft.net/) -Install [Minecraft Education](https://education.minecraft.net/get-started/)

 Minecraft has released a series of free educational sessions that parents can download to help children learn at home during COVID-19